-Linda Cantu, Ph.D., is an IDRA senior education associate.
-Dr. Cantu directs the Valued Youth Partnership program, a groundbreaking dropout prevention and student leadership program.
+Linda Cantu, Ph.D., served as an IDRA senior education associate through 2022 and is now an IDRA consultant.
+Dr. Cantu leads IDRA’s Youth Leadership Now project and the Valued Youth Partnership program, a groundbreaking dropout prevention and student leadership program.
 Her 14 years of leading the program brought international recognition and awards as it keeps 98% of its tutors in school impacting thousands of children, families and educators.
 She coordinates the training, technical assistance activities, materials development and evaluation for each school that implements this innovative cross-age tutoring program that successfully stems dropout rates and builds social-emotional skills at the secondary school level.

 She earned her doctorate in educational administration from Texas A&M College Station.
 Her master’s degree is in public administration from Trinity University, and her bachelor’s degree is in education from the University of Texas at San Antonio.